 - In a large mixing bowl, mix together panko and milk and set aside for 5 minutes

 - After five minutes, add remaining ingredients and mix gently by hand.

 - Form turkey mixture into 1-2″ meatballs and set on a baking sheet (use parchment paper for easy cleanup)

 - You can also use a small ice cream scoop to keep your hands out of the mix a little more

-- Place in a single layer in your air fryer basket
+- Spray air fryer tray with cooking spray and place meatballs in a single layer in your air fryer basket

 - Cook at 400 for 7 minutes

 - Open the air fryer and gently turn your meatballs Air fry 3 minutes more until internal temp is 160 degrees

 - Check the center of the meatball with your instant read meat thermometer

 - Serve over pasta with marinara or baste with bbq sauce as an appetizer